Return of the Obra Dinn: Plot

-Several years later, the insurance inspector is able to catalogue all the deaths on the ship, except those within the locked lazarette.
-After the inspector leaves the ship, a fierce storm rolls in and the Obra Dinn sinks.
+The inspector eventually catalogues the fates of 58 of the 60 souls aboard, leaving shortly before a sudden storm sinks the damaged Obra Dinn.
 The completed logbook is mailed back to Evans, and an insurance report is written, compensating or fining the estates of lost crewmen, depending on their conduct.
 A year later, Jane Bird, one of the survivors who fled with Evans, mails the book back to the inspector along with the monkey's paw and a letter saying that Evans had died shortly after receiving the logbook back.
-The Inspector then uses the "Memento Mortem" on the monkey paw in order to deduce what happened in the lazarette, thereby completing the whole story of the "Obra Dinn".
+The inspector uses the Mortem on the monkey's paw in order to deduce what happened in the lazarette and catalogue the last two fates, thereby completing the whole story of the Obra Dinn for their personal collection.

+Two alternate endings exist if the inspector chooses to leave the ship without cataloguing all 58 fates: one with less than 30 fates (in which Evans expresses regret for entrusting the inspector with the task), and one with 30 fates or more (in which Evans thanks the inspector's effort).
+Neither ending provides the monkey's paw needed to see the final two fates.